Pressurized Irrigation Meter Installation

-The first phase of the installation will begin in the north third of the City.
-This phase will take from approximately May through December of 2022.
-All streets from about 500 North to 1400 N and 900 W to 1300 E are included in Phase 1.
+The first phase of the installation began in the north third of the City.
+The phase I installations ran from May through December of 2022.
+All streets from about 500 North to 1400 N and 900 W to 1300 E were included in Phase 1.
 See the map for a highlighted section of the City that shows the location of Phase 1 installations.
-Subsequent phases will begin when funding and more metering parts become available.

-The city-approved contractor for Phase 1 is Hydro Vac Excavations LLC.
-Crews from Hydro Vac Excavation will be working in the PI service box and are allowed access on your property for installation purposes.
+The city-approved contractor for Phase 1 was Hydro Vac Excavations LLC.
+Crews from Hydro Vac Excavation worked in the PI service box to install meters.
 Contact Hydro Vac Excavation for any questions/concerns about the installation at 385-465-4687.
-There will be a Hydro Vac Excavation representative on-site that can handle questions as well.